Miracle-Engineering/cloudgrep/DEVELOP.md

 1. Define a mapping in the corresponding provider `mapping.yaml`
     ```yaml
     mappings:
       # the Go type that is returned by the cloud provider
-    - type: "types.Instance"
+      - type: "github.com/aws/aws-sdk-go-v2/service/ec2/types.Instance"
         # the resource type as displayed by cloudgrep
         resourceType: "ec2.Instance"
         # the name of the id field
         idField: InstanceId
         # the method to call to fetch the resources, it must be implemented
         impl: FetchEC2Instances
     ```
 1. Implement the method define in the mapping
     ```go